 The Pitfalls of Expert Witness Training and Certification Programs

-When hiring an expert, attorneys and litigants ideally want someone as qualified as possible.
+When hiring an expert, attorneys, and litigants ideally want someone as qualified as possible.
 There are many factors to consider when evaluating potential experts and they should all possess the requisite education, training, skill, knowledge, and/or experience to be considered proficient in their respective fields.
-But what constitutes “qualified” for one expert may be different from another.
+However, what constitutes “qualified” for one expert may be different from another.
 An expert’s credentials are largely dependent upon their specific practice area – formal academic training may not be as important as real-world experience in certain instances.
 Also, many experts require specific licenses to practice in their field, and likewise, should possess a valid and current license when acting as an expert – a doctor not licensed to practice medicine would not be a very persuasive medical expert at trial!

 As experts have become more ubiquitous in the courtroom, so have different programs and training courses specifically geared toward professionals looking to parlay their skills and knowledge into the legal world.
 Expert certification or training programs typically offer an individual within a particular field the opportunity to complete a course that “trains” them to become an expert witness.
 At the conclusion of the training, the aspiring experts typically receive some sort of certificate of completion to signify that they are now credentialed as expert witnesses.